evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/actions-types/type-aliases/BaseCallParams.md

 > **gas**?: `bigint`

-The gas price for the call.
-Defaults to `0`
+The gas limit for the call.

 ### gasPrice